New Ostomy Patient Guide — Free Nurse-Approved Resource | SIIL Ostomy

 Created from the large intestine (colon).
 A portion of the colon is brought through the abdominal wall to form the stoma.
 Output is typically semi-formed to formed stool.

 Common reasons: Colorectal cancer, diverticulitis, injury to the lower bowel.
-May be temporary or permanent depending on the underlying condition.
+May be temporary or permanent.

 02